andrew-git/Haxe_Extension_Test/readme.txt

 	<haxedef name="Use_Native" />

-*The scripts are in 2 formats: .bat for windows and .sh for Mac/Linux.
+*The scripts are in 2 formats: .bat for Windows and .sh for Mac/Linux.

-*Note that conditional flags doe not need to be set in the .nmml file but could be set when calling the compiler by passing a -dUse_Native flag.
+*Note that conditional flags do not need to be set in the .nmml file but could be set when calling the compiler by passing a -dUse_Native flag.

 Copyright 2013 Erica McCowan, Abyss Games Inc